Why does a narcissist have children?

 The opposite narcissistic parent.

 Not every parent who wants to take their children to activities is a narcissist, and most do it out of love for the child to discover what the child likes to do.
+The child’s passion.
+A narcissist forces theirs onto their children.

 The narcissist sees the child as an extension of themselves, and they now feel powerful and immortal through the child.
 To the narcissist, a child will carry on the family legacy.
 For men, the child will carry the family name on.

 The child adapts to the narcissist to get love.
-The child will either try to fill the role of whatever the narcissist wants from the child, at any given moment to get CONDITIONAL love from their parents.
+The child will either try to fill the role of whatever the narcissist wants from the child at any given moment to get CONDITIONAL love from their parents.
 The golden child will often do all they can to please their parent, or a child will go against the narcissist, the scapegoat child.
 The narcissist classes the scapegoat child as a bad child.

 Both the scapegoat and golden child receive manipulation, and both can experience attachment trauma.

-Narcissist parents traits can cause attachment trauma within the child.
+Narcissistic parents’ traits can cause attachment trauma within the child.

 Narcissist traits – a child’s trauma.